deannachurch/SBCapstone_CRISPRScreens/README.md

 * Native features
     + transcript length (this is the length of the primary mRNA used in this study)
     + gene length (this is the length of the introns + exons) [Need to get]
-    + total number of exons (only exons go into making mRNAs.)
     + expression level [Need to get]
         + note: this will be cell type specific so we would need to incorporate cell type in a fully robust model.
     + isoform number